Oumaymaa/Oumaymaa/README.md

 - 👋 Hi, I’m @Oumaymaa
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently working on my MSc on Matrix Factorization and Bayesian learning
+- 🌱 I’m currently working on my MSc on Bayesian Learning
 - 💞️ I’m looking to collaborate on exicting projects !
 - 📫 How to reach me oumaymadalhoumi@gmail.com